viant/mly/README.md

 ## Motivation

-The goal of this library to provide generic HTTP web service tensorflow ML wrapper which can speed up end to end execution by leveraging a caching.
+The goal of this library to provide generic tensorflow ML wrapper web service which can speed up end to end execution by leveraging a caching.
 Caching has to be seamless, meaning client behind the scene should take care of dictionary based key generation and any model changes automatically.

 In order to get benefit of cache the model dictionary has to use enumerated layers, with keyspace providing  reasonable cache hit rate.
 In practise this library can provide substantial (100x) e2e execution improvement from client side perspective, with keyspace ranging from  millions of billions distinct keys.

 Performance transparency: each model provide both tensorflow and cache level performance metrics exposed vi REST API.

 ## Introduction